MechanicalRock/mechanicalrock.github.io/_posts/2020-04-03-what-does-appsync-do.md

 There are two resources in the template.

 Firstly, it is creating the resource for AppSyncAPI.
 There are few methods available for authentication type.
-We will use API_KEY in this case, however, AWS_IAM, AMAZON_COGNITO_USER_POOLS, or OPENID_CONNECT are other alternatives.
+We will use API_KEY in this case, there are also other alternatives such as

+- AWS_IAM
+- AMAZON_COGNITO_USER_POOLS
+- OPENID_CONNECT.

 In this case, we are using an API key to protect the API, so we will need to create an API key.